cweitz621/hs-sa-tech-assessment-submission/README.md

 ### Which AI Tools Did You Use?

 - **Google Gemini 2.0 Flash (Experimental)**: Used for generating customer health insights
+- **Google Gemini**: Used in conjunction with Mermaid to generate the Entity Relationship Diagram (ERD) for the HubSpot data architecture

 ### What Tasks Did You Use AI For?